-Higher education institutions (HEI) in the UK are faced with a challenging and dynamic business environment where public funding of HEIs has been reduced by up to 70\%.
+Higher education institutions (HEI) in the UK are faced with a challenging and dynamic business environment where public funding of HEIs has been reduced by up to 70%.
 This lost funding is being replaced by the introduction of a new student fees regime beginning in 2012 following a bill introduced in the UK parliament in November 2010.
-The UK Government is of the view that students will require key information set (KIS) in order to make informed decisions regarding the selection of courses and institutions.
+The UK Government is of the view that students will require key information in order to make informed decisions regarding the selection of courses and institutions.
 Currently this information is not readily available in a consistent and easily accessible form.
 Consequently the Higher Education funding body (HEFCE) is coordinating the specification of the required information and how it is to be made available and at what time.

 Briefly: HEFCE produces KIS data at a given census date each year.
 In order to be included in KIS, each university must register with both the NSS and DHLE government agencies before the census date.
-KIS information consists of NSS data, teaching and learning data from each university, financial data from each university (including university owned and private accommodation costs), employability data from the DHLE agency.
+KIS information consists of NSS data, teaching and learning data from each university, financial data from each university.